linkerd/website/linkerd.io/content/2-edge/tasks/configuring-timeouts.md

 define an optional [`timeouts`](../../reference/httproute/#httproutetimeouts) object, which can define `request` and/or `backendRequest` fields:

-- `timeouts.request` bounds the *total time* spent servicing requests matching this rule, starting when the proxy receives a request and when it receives a response from the backend.
-This includes time spent in retries (if applicable).
+- `timeouts.request` specifies the *total time* to wait for a request matching this rule to complete (including retries).
+This timeout starts when the proxy receives a request, and ends when successful response is sent to the client.
-- `timeouts.backendRequest` bounds the time that may elapse between when a single request is dispatched to a [backend](../../reference/httproute/#httpbackendref) and when a response is received from that backend.
+- `timeouts.backendRequest` specifies the time to wait for a single request to a backend to complete.
+This timeout starts when a request is dispatched to a [backend](../../reference/httproute/#httpbackendref), and ends when a response is received from that backend.
 This is a subset of the `timeouts.request` timeout.
 If the request fails and is retried (if applicable), the `backendRequest` timeout will be restarted for each retry request.